-The standard Part B premium has increased in amount from the previous year.
+The standard monthly Part B premium has increased from the past year's amount.

 To receive your Medicare Part B coverage, you must pay a monthly premium amount, which is adjusted in accordance with the Social Security Act and correlates with your annual income.

-The 2021 Medicare Part B monthly premium amount has increased for each income bracket from the 2020 amounts, which we will outline in detail below.
+The 2022 Medicare Part B monthly premium amount has increased for each income bracket from the 2021 amounts, which we will outline in greater detail below.

-What Is the Part B Premium for 2021?
+What Is the Part B Premium Amount for 2022?